Skip to content

 Loading all required templates

-Now, create the viewRenderer.ts file, which includes the three mandatory files needed for a CMS element as below:
+Next, create the viewRenderer.ts file, which loads the three required files for a CMS element:

 • swag-dailymotion-config.ts, which will handle the content of the CMS element configuration